Center-for-Digital-Narrative/elmcip/README.md

-# ELMCIP Knowledge Base
+# Description

-This document describe how to get a local copy of these Drupal based project working locally.
+This document describe how to get a local copy of the ELMCIP up and running on your local computer.

 ## Requirements